 The broad sandy beach of Mission Beach awaits on the west (ocean) side of the boardwalk, while a long string of bars, restaurants, T-shirt and sundry shops, ice cream stands, coffee bars, and even the seaside Belmont Park amusement park run along its east side.

-Note that while it’s called a ‘boardwalk,’ it’s actually concrete and, on weekends, has a steady stream of cyclists, pedestrians, and even roller skaters.
+Note that, although it’s called a ‘boardwalk,’ it’s actually made of concrete and, on weekends, features a steady stream of cyclists, pedestrians, and even roller skaters.

 La Jolla’s most popular attractions are the La Jolla seals and sea lions that entertain visitors and residents along the coastal boardwalk from The Cave Store to Children’s Pool Beach.